Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

 draft: false
 ---
 > [!summary] TL;DR
+> APIs are standardized interfaces that enable applications to communicate across different programming languages and infrastructure, serving as a universal postal system for the digital world.

 In [[interact-with-ai-systems|Interact with AI Systems]] we've established that we need a standardized interaction method beyond direct function calls.
 That method is what we call **Application Programming Interfaces (APIs)**.
 If applications need to communicate like humans do but face barriers like different programming languages and different deployment infrastructure, APIs are like having a universal postal office who knows where everyone lives and how they prefer to receive and send messages.